John George (lawyer)

 John George PC, QC (18 November 1804 – 15 December 1871) was an Irish politician and judge.

 Background

 George was born in Dublin, the eldest son of John George (died 1837), of Dublin, a merchant (who later became a landowner in County Wexford), by Emily Jane Fox, daughter of Richard Fox.
 He was educated at Trinity College Dublin.
-The University of Dublin conferred on him the degrees of BA in 1823, and MA in 1826.
+Trinity College Dublin conferred on him the degrees of BA in 1823, and MA in 1826.

 Legal and judicial career

 George was called to the Irish Bar at the King's Inns.
 On 16 May 1827, he was also called to the English bar at Gray's Inn, London.
 Having returned to Ireland, he was appointed a Queen's Counsel on 2 November 1844.
 George became a Bencher of King's Inns in 1849.
 He sat as one of the two Members of Parliament (MPs) for County Wexford (a county with which his family had an enduring link) from 1852 to 1857 and from 1859 to 1866 and served as Solicitor-General for Ireland under Lord Derby from February to July 1859.
 He became a member of the Irish Privy Council in 1866, and was appointed a judge of the Court of Queen's Bench, Ireland, in November of the same year, a post which he held until his death.
 As a judge, he was highly esteemed, with a reputation for impartiality, independence and efficiency.
 In manner, he was noted for patience and dignity.